ATOI-Ming/FreeCAD-MCP/README.md

 # FreeCAD MCP Plugin

 The **FreeCAD MCP** plugin integrates the **Model Control Protocol (MCP)** into FreeCAD, enabling automation of model creation, macro execution, and view management through a server-client architecture.
-It provides a TCP server, a GUI control panel, and a client interface to streamline FreeCAD workflows, supporting tasks like running macros, adjusting views, and integrating with external tools (e.g., Claude, Cursor, Trace).
+It provides a TCP server, a GUI control panel, and a client interface to streamline FreeCAD workflows, supporting tasks like running macros, adjusting views, and integrating with external tools (e.g., Claude, Cursor, Trace, CodeBuddy, Cline).

 ![FreeCAD MCP Icon](assets/icon.svg)